-Spaeth Name J3 Normalizations varThreeJudgeFdc (2)
+Variable Name threeJudgeFdc Spaeth Name J3 Normalizations varThreeJudgeFdc (2)

-- 8 ()

-Spaeth Name J3

-This variable will be checked if the case was heard by a three-judge federal district court.
-Recent congressional legislation has reduced the kinds of lawsuits that must be heard by such a court.
+This variable will be checked if the case was heard by a three-judge federal district court (occasionally called "as specially constituted district court").
+Beginning in the early 1900s, Congress required three-judge district courts to hear certain kinds of cases.
+More modern-day legislation has reduced the kinds of lawsuits that must be heard by such a court.
 As a result, the frequency is less for the Burger Court than for the Warren Court, and all but nonexistent for the Rehnquist and Roberts Courts.